ERC Consolidator Grant 2025 · 60 months

 Demand management & behavioural adaptation

-A user-centric multimodal trip recommender built on assortment optimization.
-Choice parameters are re-calibrated whenever new mobility services appear — using LLM-enriched data and simulation-based population synthesis, without rerunning surveys.
+A user-centric multimodal trip recommender built on assortment optimization — re-calibrated whenever new mobility services appear.

 3